dharmik2319/geotastic-helper/README.md

 > Note that this script won't work with flag modes.
 Yet, at the least.

 - After starting the game, you will notice a marker is placed at a position on the guess map, but the submit button is greyed out.
 This is because it is what I call a "fake" marker.
-You simply zoom into the map and place a "real" marker as close to it as possible and submit your guess.
+You simply zoom into the map and place a "real" marker as close to it as possible and submit your guess. ***(NOT WORKING AS OF NOW.
+TO BE FIXED SOON.
+TILL THEN USE THE BELOW GIVEN METHODS.
+SEE [#3](https://github.com/dharmik2319/geotastic-helper/issues/3))***

 - Except this, you can also: